material-components/material-components-web-react/packages/chips/README.md

 Prop Name | Type | Description
 --- | --- | ---
-className | String | Classes to be applied to the root element. labels | Array | Array of text to be displayed in each chip.
+className | String | Classes to be applied to the chip set element. labels | Array | Array of text to be displayed in each chip.

 ### Chip

 Prop Name | Type | Description
 --- | --- | ---
-className | String | Classes to be applied to the root element.
+className | String | Classes to be applied to the chip element.

 ## Sass Mixins